abuisman/JadminBoard/README.md

 This way we can use different devise views for different authenticator models.
 For example, you want to have Devise for 'normal' users, this way the admin will have a different 'forgot password' view than the user.

+### Simple-forms
+We use simple forms for creating admin forms, it saves a lot of code.
+Also, it supports bootstrap out of the box.

+Run:
+`rails generate simple_form:install --bootstrap`

 ### Asset pipeline
 Make sure that your main `application.css` and `application.js` files don't include your bootstrap styles and code.